d4v1-sudo/wifi-sploit/README.md

 - This script performs password brute-forcing on a login page.
 - Initially designed for router login pages but works on any login page of a website.
-- Requires Python (compatible with both Python 2.7 and Python 3).
+- Requires Python 3.x
-- Usage: `python wfs.py`.
+- Usage: `python3 wfs.py`.
 - Before running, ensure you have the router's IP address, usernames, and passwords.

 ### wfs-browser.py